 If there were children born during the course of the marriage, all issues pertaining to the children must be addressed during divorce proceedings.

 The first “kid issue” is the title of the parties. in Texas, parents normally will be named joint managing conservators.
 (Note that we are only discussing the title here, and not any other issue.)
 The alternative is that one parent will be named as sole managing conservator with the other named possessory conservator.
-This usually occurs only in circumstances where there is a concern about one party’s parenting abilities or when the parents have such a severely dysfunctional relationship that they cannot make joint decisions which are in the best interest of the children.
+This usually occurs only in circumstances where there is a concern about one party’s parenting abilities or when the parents have such a severely dysfunctional relationship that they cannot make joint decisions that are in the best interest of the children.

 The second “kid issue” to be resolved involves the rights and duties each parent will have regarding the children.
 Examples include educational and medical decision-making, consenting to the marriage or enlistment in the military of the child.
 In a joint conservatorship situation, typically both parents share all rights and duties, except that one parent will usually be given the exclusive right to determine the primary residence of the children.
 That parent will usually have the exclusive right to receive child support as well.
 Contrasting, in a sole/possessory conservatorship arrangement, the sole conservator will have the exclusive right to make most of the decisions regarding the children.

 Third, each parent’s possession times with the children must be established.
-Usually one parent will receive the Texas Standard Possession Order, which gives that parent possession generally on the first, third and fifth weekends of a month, one weeknight during the school year, 30 days during the summer, and one-half of the holiday times.
+Usually, one parent will receive the Texas Standard Possession Order, which gives that parent possession generally on the first, third, and fifth weekends of a month, one weeknight during the school year, 30 days during the summer, and one-half of the holiday times.
 However, there has been a recent trend toward negotiating for more time on behalf of the non-primary parent.

 The last “kid issue” addresses child support.
 Child support in Texas is a mathematical formula based on the first $6,000 net income of the parent obligated to pay support.
-In order to vary from these guidelines, special circumstance must be shown.
-The parent paying support will also usually be obligated to provide health insurance, but both parents will share equally in the uninsured medical expenses.
+In order to vary from these guidelines, special circumstances must be shown.
+The parent paying support will also usually be obligated to provide health insurance, but both parents will share equally in uninsured medical expenses.

 Another issue that must be addressed, whether or not children are involved, is property division.
 Regarding property, there are generally four broad issues to address.